Submitting a project idea | Natural Hazards Research Australia

 Project concepts are formally considered for funding twice a year, as a part of the Centre’s ongoing research plan.

-The current round of research investment is now open.
+The current round of research investment is now closed.

 The following table outlines key dates for this current round: